Academic Expense Guidelines

 Automobile rentals are reimbursed up to the cost of round-trip taxi fare in the destination city.
 Collision Damage Waiver (CDW) should be taken; all other insurance coverage should be declined.

 Single rooms, booked at the contracted group rate are fully reimbursable.
 If a spouse/guest shares a room and the double rate is higher than the single rate, reimbursement will be at the single room rate.
-Hotel nights are covered the night before a meeting starts through the night a meeting ends.
-Any other hotel needs should be cleared with the SOA prior to the meeting.
+For meetings beginning in the morning, hotel nights are covered the night before a meeting starts through the night a meeting ends.
+For meetings beginning in the afternoon or evening, hotel nights are covered on the day the meeting starts through the night a meeting ends.
+If available travel options will not allow for arrival the day of a meeting beginning in the afternoon or evening, one hotel night the evening before the meeting starts may be covered.
+In this instance, approval is required for reimbursement.
+Any other hotel needs should also be approved with the SOA.
+Approval requests and inquiries should be sent to Tiffany Tatsumi at email@example.com to the meeting.

 Alternate lodging is reimbursed up to the single room meeting site rate for the number of nights called for.
 In most cases, strict attrition clauses will warrant the use of the host hotel.
 If the clause is specified, the SOA will not reimburse lodging expenses at a property other than the host property.
 Eligible academics can contact the SOA to see what attrition clauses are in effect for a particular meeting.